whoIsOneZero/whoIsOneZero/README.md

 ##  Hi there!
-- I'm a student pursuing a course in Software Engineering with a keen interest in cybersecurity, particularly in Penetration Testing and Vulnerability Testing.
+- I'm a student pursuing a course in Software Engineering with a keen interest in cybersecurity, particularly in Penetration and Vulnerability Testing.
 I'm aspiring to deepen my knowledge and skills in ethical hacking and security testing.

 - 🔍 I’m looking to collaborate on Mobile app development projects with a security focus.